datopian/ckan-ng-harvest/tests/tests.md

 We have many tests:
  - One for the data.json harvester
  - One for the CSW harvester
- - One for the python package
- - Several tests that requires a local instance of CKAN running.
+ - Several (optional) tests that requires a local instance of CKAN running.

-The script _test.sh_ tests the first three:

 ```
-./test.sh
 ***************************
 Test data.json
 ======================== test session starts ========================